g-andrade/locus/doc/README.md

   were all successfully tested; presumibly `locus` can deal with any MaxMind DB -formatted database that maps IP address prefixes to arbitrary data, but no [ commercial databases](https://dev.maxmind.com/geoip/geoip2/downloadable/) have yet been tested
+* The databases are loaded into memory (mostly) as-is; reference counted binaries are shared with the application callers using ETS tables, and the original binary search tree is used to lookup addresses.
+The data for each entry is decoded on the fly upon successful lookups.

 <h5><a name="On_formats">On formats</a></h5>